Chrysler recalls 10,700 SUVs for cruise control defect

 The company said it was unaware of any injuries, accidents or complaints related to the issue.

-Chrysler said it was found that when cruise control is engaged, the vehicle may accelerate for about a second after the accelerator pedal is released.
+Chrysler said it was found that when cruise control is engaged, and the driver overrides the system by pressing and then releasing the accelerator pedal, the vehicle may accelerate for about a second.

 "In high-performance vehicles subject to the recall, the event may last up to two seconds before deceleration begins," the company said.